Pamela Ruskin: Journalist

 During 1954 she and Caroline Isaacson partnered in a writers' agency 'Features,' from 11 Monomeath Ave., Toorak, advertising in The Journalist.
 She was a freelance contributor to magazines including Walkabout, for which she wrote over 30 articles between 1963 and 1978; Dance Australia Magazine; Theatre Australia; and 24 Hours.

-For 25 years she wrote a weekly column 'Roundabout' in The Australian Jewish News, which was frequenly controversial, and also a column 'Stairway To The Stars.'
+For 25 years she wrote a weekly column 'Roundabout' in The Australian Jewish News, which was frequently controversial, and also a column 'Stairway To The Stars.'
 Her articles included frequent book reviews including a series of them that were an advertising feature in The Age for Margareta Webber Booksellers, and for the same newspaper she penned a series of articles on South African authors, incorporating interviews.

 Interviewees

 The depth of Ruskin's research for her articles is notable; her Walkabout magazine tribute to Arthur Upfield for example, is the first in a 2012 collection of essays on the Australian author.
 According to Ken Scarlett, her 1966 book on Karl Duldig, for which Eric Westbrook wrote the introduction was at the time and until the 1980s one of very few monographs devoted to Australian sculptors.

-She interviewed at length a number of significant figures for her writings including Zelman Cowan, poet Dimitris Tsaloumas, illustrator Alison Forbes, actor Barry Humphries, TV presenter Don Lane, production designer John Truscott, authors June Drummond and Ruth Rendell, young artist and curator-to-be Ron Radford, dancers Garth Welch and Robert Helpmann, conductor Helen Quach, and soprano Joan Carden.
+She interviewed at length a number of significant figures for her writings including Zelman Cowan, poet Dimitris Tsaloumas, book designer and illustrator Alison Forbes, actor Barry Humphries, TV presenter Don Lane, production designer John Truscott, authors June Drummond and Ruth Rendell, young artist and curator-to-be Ron Radford, dancers Garth Welch and Robert Helpmann, conductor Helen Quach, and soprano Joan Carden.

 She received Walkley Awards; one in 1968 for her story in Walkabout on the anthropologist Baldwin Spencer and his adoption as one of their people by the Arrernte, and in 1969 for another Walkabout article, on the Victorian ballet school.
 Ruskin was a guest lecturer at the January 1975 Journalism Summer School conducted by Patrick Tennison at the YMCA National College in Albert Road, South Melbourne.